 Reserve Account.
 The administrator established and maintains the reserve account as an asset of the trust in the name of the indenture trustee.
-As of the October 2015 distribution date, the amount on deposit in the reserve account was \$2,280,587.00.

-Funds in the reserve account may be replenished on each distribution date by additional funds available after all prior required distributions have been made.
-See "Description of the Notes-Distributions."
+As of the October 2015 distribution date, the amount on deposit in the reserve account was \$4,531,704.00.
+Funds in the reserve account may be replenished on each distribution date by additional funds available from the trust after all prior required distributions have been made.
+See "Description of the Notes- Distributions."